jorendorff/talks/algebraic-data-types/adts.md

 An "algebra" is when you have three things:

-1. You have some set of conceptual **things** to do algebra with, like say the real numbers.
+1. You have some set of conceptual **things** to do algebra with, like, say, the real numbers.

 2. You define **operations** on those things, like in the case of numbers, you have addition, multiplication, and so on.